Burnham Neighbourhood Plan

 You can find the plan here: Neighbourhood Plan submission and Design Code

-Mar 2026: Buckinghamshire Council have now confirmed that the plan can proceed to referendum, and the official notice can be found here: Decision - That the Burnham Neighbourhood Plan can proceed to referendum - Modern Council
+The official notice that the plan can proceed to referendum can be found here Decision - That the Burnham Neighbourhood Plan can proceed to referendum - Modern Council

 Background to the Neighbourhood Plan